bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 ### Enable Public Page for the App

 With this option enabled, you can create a public install page that comes with a long and random URL.
-You can share it with even those who are not registered on Bitrise.
+You can share this URL with anyone - yes, even those who are not registered on Bitrise!

-Opening this link you’ll see a base description of the App (title, version, size, supported devices) and an `Install` button if you visit the page from an iOS or Android device (depending on the app’s platform of course).

 You can access this URL, if you head over to your generated build's `APPS & ARTIFACTS` tab and find the .ipa/APK file.
 View online as shown below or download it to your local computer!

 ![](/img/public-install-page-1.png)

+Opening this link you’ll see a base description of the App (title, version, size, supported devices).
+If you visit your iOS Build's page from an iOS device (which you've registered for your account), you’ll see an `Install` button instead of the `Download` button.
+With this **you can install the App on your device directly from Bitrise**.

 ![](/img/public-install-page-example.png)

-Besides the `Public install page` link, you’ll see an information and notifications card for each deployed app.
+Let's head back to your Build's page!
+Besides the `Public install page` link on the `APPS & ARTIFACTS` tab, you’ll see an information and notifications card for each deployed app.
 Here you can check the details of the App (such as App title, Bundle ID, Version, Size, etc).

 ![](/img/info-card-android.jpg)